mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-factory.md

 ### IDataArea NewDataArea([AdgConnection cn](/reference/datagate/datagate-client/adg-connection.html), [string PathName](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [AdgSubTypes DataAreaType](/reference/datagate/datagate-common/adg-sub-types.html))

 Creates a new instance of the  interface with a specified subtype.

+#### Remarks
+This method uses the  method to create a new instance of the  interface.The  method is a generic method that takes a function delegate as a parameter.The function delegate is responsible for creating the new instance.If the  parameter is null, an  is thrown.The subtype of the data area is set to the value of the  parameter.

 ```cs
 IDataArea NewDataArea(AdgConnection cn, string PathName, AdgSubTypes DataAreaType)